Day of Discovery

 Registration and a continental breakfast take place from 8:45 – 9:30 a.m., study sessions begin at 9:30 and lunch will be served from 12:15 –1:05 p.m.
-A dessert reception with door prizes and a surprise program will conclude the day.
+A dessert reception with door prizes will conclude the day.

 The cost to participate in “Day of Discovery” is $20 per person, which includes classes, continental breakfast, a kosher box lunch prepared by Rachel’s Café at Village Shalom and a dessert reception.
 Childcare is available for children 3 months to 8 years with advance reservations.
 Participants are asked to bring non-perishable food items for the Jewish Family Services Food Pantry High Holy Day food drive.